odkr/lpassh-add/MANUAL.rst

 empty string ("") or any other regular expression that matches any string.
 This is a *bad* idea.
 It's slow.
 It will likely pass passphrases to **ssh-add** that are none of its business.
-And it will likely generate a lot of warnings; these warnings are harmless, however.
+And it will likely generate a lot of warnings; these are harmless, however.

 ENVIRONMENT